Optimal Partitioning for Dual-Pivot Quicksort: Introduction

-As noted by Wild \emph{et al.} \cite{nebel13}, considering only key comparisons and swap operations does not suffice for evaluating the practicability of sorting algorithms.
-In Section~\ref{sec:experiments}, we will present preliminary experimental results that indicate the following: When sorting integers, the ``optimal'' method of Section~\ref{sec:decreasing} is slower than Yaroslavskiy's algorithm.
-When making key comparisons artificially expensive, e.\,g., by sorting strings, we gain a small advantage.
+As noted in \cite{nebel13}, considering only key comparisons and swap operations does not suffice for evaluating the practicability of sorting algorithms.
+In Section~\ref{sec:experiments}, we will present experimental results that indicate the following: When sorting integers, the comparison-optimal algorithms of Section~\ref{sec:decreasing} and Section~\ref{sec:optimal:strategies} are slower than Yaroslavskiy's algorithm.
+However, an implementation of the simple strategy \emph{``Always compare with the larger pivot first''} performs very well both in {\Cpp} and in Java in our experimental setup.
+We will also compare our algorithms to the fast three-pivot quicksort algorithm described in \cite{Kushagra14}.
+While comparing these algorithms, we will provide evidence that the theoretical cost measure ``cache misses'' described in \cite{Kushagra14} nicely predicts empirical cache behavior, and comes closest for correctly predicting running time.

 We emphasize that the purpose of this paper is not to arrive at better and better quicksort algorithms by using all kinds of variations, but rather to thoroughly analyze the situation with two pivots, showing the potential and the limitations of this approach.